DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ## M3a.
 Foyer
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q3.</em></span>

-This area is largely as described in <span class="citation">Q3.
-Dragon’s Foyer (p.
-132).</span> However, the draconic shadow passes into <span class="citation">Q12.
-Dining Hall (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q3DragonsFoyer">Q3.
+Dragon’s Foyer</a> (p.
+132).</span> However, the draconic shadow passes into <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q12DiningHall">Q12.
+Dining Hall</a> (p.
 132)</span> before disappearing.
 ## M3b.
 Dining Hall
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q12.</em></span>

-This area is as described in <span class="citation">Q12.
-Dining Hall (p.
+This area is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q12DiningHall">Q12.
+Dining Hall</a> (p.
 132).</span>
 ## M3c.
 Chapel of Morning
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q13.</em></span>

-This area is largely as described in <span class="citation">Q13.
-Chapel of Morning (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q13ChapelofMorning">Q13.
+Chapel of Morning</a> (p.
 134).</span> However, the pillars are made of stone, rather than wood, and the three kneeling revenants are not present.
 Instead, add the following text to the end of this area’s description:

 <div class="description">
 <p>A rusted, wrought-iron lantern hangs from each of the six pillars, each lantern’s glass panels fogged with age.
 Cold, ethereal lights flicker and writhe within them, and faint whispers seem to emanate from their depths.</p>